 Standard lodge room with shared bathroom

 Standard lodge room with private bathroom*

 The Red Horse Cabin

 NOTE: All rooms are non-smoking.
-If you smoke in the guest room, a charge of $175 will be added.
+If you smoke in the guest room or cabin, a charge of $175 will be added.
 Rates are quoted on a per night basis, and based on double occupancy.
 Rates do not include current tax, but do include the NPS utility surcharge.
 Rates, taxes, and surcharges are subject to change.
 Rates shown are the current maximum set rate approved by the National Park Service.

 Bright Angel Lodge

 Direct: (928) 638-2631 Directions